pauldwhitman/uaegoldenvisa/README.md

 | Total ||| 658.47 AED |

 ## Stage 4: Issue Residence
 You are now in the country using a temporary _Entry Permit (EP)_.
-The EP is a visa with 60 days validity which gives you enough time to finalise your residency status which includes a medical test (bloodwork and x-ray).
-If you believe you are pregnant, the x-ray can be swapped for a pregnancy test.
+The EP is a visa with 60 days validity which gives you enough time to finalise your residency status which includes a medical test.
+Once you ahve completed the medical test, you can begin the residency issue process which is formally known as `RESIDENCY - Golden Residence - PERSONS WHO ARE TALENTED PIONEERS - ISSUE RESIDENCE`.
+At the successful completion of this stage, you will receive your GV with 10 years validity!

 ### How do I book a medical test?
 This needs to be performed through [Emirates Health Service (EHS)](https://www.ehs.gov.ae/) using their [Examination of Medical Fitness for Residency Visa](https://www.ehs.gov.ae/en/services/services-directory/examination-of-medical-fitness-for-residency-visa) process.
 It's important you use EHS because they will upload the results of your medical test directly to ICA.